bad-mushroom/Eco/README.md

 npm run dev
 ```

-### Database and Seeded Data
+### Environment Setup

-We'll need to build the database tables and seed them with some initial data.
+We'll need to build the database tables, seed them with some initial data, generate an app key, etc... but we can do this all with one command:

 ```
-docker exec -it eco_fpm /var/www/artisan migrate --seed
+docker exec -it eco_fpm /var/www/artisan eco:setup
 ```

-The seeders that run will populate some settings and meta data for your content.

 # Configuration